 Who’s it for?
 Riders looking for a narrower saddle designed to be light and simple.
 XC racers, weight weenies, and roadies.

 Brooks built its legendary reputation by making virtually indestructible leather road saddles whose major nemesis was moisture.
 The Cambium All Weather fixes that with a weatherproof nylon cover, yet still maintains Brooks’ renowned comfort with vulcanized natural rubber padding.
 Brooks backs it up with a two-year warranty, extendable to an impressive 10 years with registration (carbon-railed saddles excluded).
 All that durability comes with a weight penalty (405 grams for steel-railed version, though a lighter carbon is available).
 But for diehard Brooks fans this is a good compromise when the weather turns ugly.

 As its name implies, Ergon is big on ergonomics.
 The company that pioneered biomechanics in grips has put a lot of thought into this mountain bike saddle, focusing on a flat seat for consistent fit, tapered rear for on-off movement, and wide nose for varying seat position and for guiding the bike with help from the saddle.
-The SMC4 also offers a generous lengthwise “relief channel” and “pressure-measurement” technology aimed at distributing sitting pressure across the full seating area.
-A gel core and frictionless side wings complete impressive top-to-bottom (pun intended) attention to detail.
+The new line of SM saddles are designed around fit and function specific to mountain biking with the integration of gender-specific fit characteristics to accomodate the variation between male and female pelvic bones and hip flexibility in addition to accommodating sensitive organs.